freezy/dmd-extensions/README.md

 <image src="https://user-images.githubusercontent.com/70426/109708090-3ee0cf80-7b9b-11eb-9fdd-83523aa265f9.png" width="350" />

-#### Version 1.9.10
+#### Version 1.10

-Finally you've all been waiting for...added 64 color content support including all color modes (LCM, CM, MR, etc)!
+Thanks to Funkyman and Lucky1, we now have 64 color content support including all color modes (LCM, CM, MR, etc).
 256x64 content also works and uses new scaling options (scale2x, doubler).
 All current PIN2DMD vin/pal content is now officially supported.
 Uncolorized and standard colorized content can also be scaled using the new modes as well.
 The new options are listed [below](#output-configuration).